 - There are currently more than 109 solar companies at work throughout the value chain in Maryland, employing 1,900.

-- Maryland ranks 14th nationally in cumulative installed solar capacity.
-There is enough solar energy installed in the state to power 11,000 homes.
+- Maryland ranks 14th in the country in cumulative installed solar capacity.
+There is enough solar energy installed in the state to power 11,500 homes.

 - In 2012, $205 million was invested in Maryland to install solar on homes and businesses.
 This represents a 74% increase over the previous year, and is expected to grow again this year.

-- Average installed residential and commercial photovoltaic system prices in Maryland continue to fall--by 33% from last year.
-National prices have also dropped steadily--by 14% from last year and 31% since 2010.
+- Average installed residential and commercial photovoltaic system prices in Maryland fell by 26% last year.
+National prices have also dropped steadily— by 13% from last year and 34% from 2010.